 Second, the share of the population reporting knee pain exhibits no reduction around retirement ages.
 Using data from the OAI, figure 6 plots the trend in knee pain by age, where we have subtracted the mean pain level for each knee, so that differences across individuals between average pain and age of retirement are removed.
 Within individuals, there is no reduction in knee pain around retirement ages.
-Indeed, knee pain appears relatively constant even as the retired population doubles.14 performance tests: the time required to walk 20 meters, whether the person can do a chair stand with their arms folded (thus using only their legs); and the maximum force the person can exert on knee extension.
-We relate walking time and the ability to do a chair stand to the average pain report across the two knees and force exertion in each knee to the pain report in the relevant knee.15
+Indeed, knee pain appears relatively constant even as the retired population doubles.

+Further, pain reports appear to correlate with physical performance.
+The OAI has several performance tests: the time required to walk 20 meters, whether the person can do a chair stand with their arms folded (thus using only their legs); and the maximum force the person can exert on knee extension.
+We relate walking time and the ability to do a chair stand to the average pain report across the two knees and force exertion in each knee to the pain report in the relevant knee.